Webtron's Innovative New

 Auction platforms can offer valuable data post-sale: who bid, how much demand existed, and which assets saw the most engagement.
 This is invaluable for creators and rights-holders, enabling more strategic monetization in the future.

-Which Digital Assets Are Best Suited to Digital Rights Auctions?
+Which Digital Assets Are Best Suited to Online Auctions?

 Not all digital assets benefit equally from auctions.
 The following categories tend to perform particularly well in a rights-based bidding system: